 WYOMISSING-READING-BERKS COUNTY SPOUSAL SUPPORT AND ALIMONY PENDENTE LITE (“APL”) ATTORNEY

-Attorney Jana R. Barnett regularly represents clients seeking or fighting claims for spousal support and alimony pendente lite during the period between separation and divorce.
+Attorney Jana R. Barnett represents persons in cases involving spousal support and alimony pendente lite (“APL”).

-The Pennsylvania Divorce Code makes married people liable for supporting each other.
-However, it is not necessary for a divorce action to be filed in order for a dependent spouse to receive spousal support.
-The dependent spouse can file a Complaint for Support with the Domestic Relations Section in Berks County (or other Pennsylvania counties) regardless of whether either spouse has filed for divorce, because the purpose of spousal support is to provide a reasonable living allowance to the spouse requiring support.
+The Divorce Code makes married people liable for supporting each other.
+However, it is not necessary for a divorce action to be filed in order for a dependent spouse to receive support.
+The dependent spouse can file a Complaint for Support with the Domestic Relations Section regardless of whether either spouse has filed for divorce, because the purpose of spousal support is to provide a reasonable living allowance to the spouse requiring support.

-In contrast, APL is intended to level the financial playing field between financially dependent and independent spouses during the divorce litigation.
+In contrast, APL is intended to level the financial playing field between the financially dependent and independent spouses during the litigation.
 Therefore, a divorce action must be filed before the financially dependent spouse can seek APL.
-It does not matter which party filed the divorce action, so long as the person seeking APL has filed a claim for APL with the divorce.
-The financially dependent spouse is expected to pursue the divorce in a timely manner.
+It does not matter which party filed the divorce action.
+Furthermore, the financially dependent spouse is expected to pursue the divorce in a timely manner.